rfatolahzade/k3d/README.md

 ```bash
 kubectl delete node k3d-demohttps-agent-1
 ```
-This cast shows you what happen after: https://asciinema.org/a/1zdK14TYdqgqB41VvBbVbeuj9
+This cast shows you what happens after https://asciinema.org/a/1zdK14TYdqgqB41VvBbVbeuj9